-When you become exposed to this constant barrage of financial information that comes streaming forth every day, it’s very easy to start noticing a common theme that’s put forth on a regular basis from many of these sources.
+When you’re exposed to this constant barrage of financial information that comes streaming forth every day, it’s easy to start noticing a common theme that’s put forth on a regular basis from many of these sources.

 So many money experts, especially during these times of economic upheaval, recession, and job loss, communicate from the perspective of cutting back on expenses such as eating out, cable TV, coffee drinks, and designer clothes.

 That CAN be a good place to start if you’re struggling financially and something you definitely should do if you’re spending too much on those things, not being able to make ends meet.
-Even the Bible says that we should use our money wisely and take close account of it so it’s not wasted.
+Even the Bible says you should use your money wisely and take close account of it so it’s not wasted.

 “The plan of the diligent leads surely to plenty, but those of everyone who is hasty, surely to poverty.”

 Cutting waste out of your budget will help your financial situation when there is a lot of waste going on, but it can only help to a limited degree.

 It is very wise to get rid of those things that add little or no value to your life, those things that cause more burden than they do joy.
 You know what they are in your life, and they’re different for everybody.

 But when you do too much of that, you begin to limit yourself.
 You’re limited because you can only cut so much, and when you get to that point where you’ve cut so much that it saps the joy out of becoming debt free, then the cost cutting ends up becoming more of a burden than a help.

 That kind of cost cutting is psychologically unsustainable over the long term and can cause you to fail at your goal of becoming debt free.